philpagel/debian-headless/README.md

     make download

-If is is not the image you want to start wiht, just download/provide on yourself and save it in the folder where this Makefile lives.
+If this is not the image you want to start with, just download/provide one yourself and save it in the folder where this Makefile lives.

 In any case, make sure to set the `SOURCE` variable in the config file (`make